-If you really enjoy shuffling cards, this sleeves are the right ones for you.
+If you really enjoy shuffling cards, these sleeves are the right ones for you.

-- they become dirty more quickly then some other sleeves
+- They become dirty more quickly than some other sleeves;

-Besides that, Dragon Shield succeeded where other failed.
+Besides that, Dragon Shield succeeded where others failed.
 They manage to put art, that doesn’t peel off, on their sleeves.
 You can check different variations on Amazon.

 Finally, if you want to know more about those sleeves, you can find Dragon Shield Sleeves Review here.

 Hopefully we helped you pick the right sleeves for you.
 Are you already using some?
-Tell us which ones in the comments bellow.
+Tell us which ones in the comments below.

-If you’re looking for more Magic accessories you can check best deck boxes or read about best buys for new players.
-On the other hand, if you’re also a fan of the Pokemon TCG, you can find best Pokemon card sleeves here.
+If you’re looking for more Magic accessories, you can check best deck boxes or read about best buys for new players.
+On the other hand, if you’re also a fan of the Pokemon TCG, you can find the best Pokemon card sleeves here.